 Types of Assault Charges in Pennsylvania

-- Second Degree Felony Aggravated Assault - Typically Requires Bodily Injury with a Deadly Weapon or Attempt to Cause Bodily Injury with a Deadly Weapon
+Second Degree Felony Aggravated Assault - Generally Involves Bodily Injury with a Deadly Weapon or Attempt to Cause Bodily Injury with a Deadly Weapon

 Our dedicated, criminal lawyers will zealously defend you against any allegation of assault.
 This article focuses on Aggravated Assault involving serious bodily injury or an attempt to cause serious bodily injury and Aggravated Assault involving a deadly weapon.
 We have also written on the defenses to Simple Assault and Aggravated Assault on Police and Prison Guards.

 Aggravated Assault is always a felony.
 However, it may be a felony of the first degree or a felony of the second degree depending on the conduct alleged and the type of victim.
 In general, assault is a felony when the assault involves either an attempt to cause or the causation of serious bodily injury, the use of a deadly weapon, or when the alleged victim is a member of a protected class such a police officer, medical professional, or transit employee (SEPTA) who is on the job.

 The most serious type of assault is first degree felony Aggravated Assault.
 In order to obtain a conviction under this statute, prosecutors must show:

 The defendant specifically attempted to cause serious bodily injury and failed, or